michael-donat/blog/_drafts/2014-01-27-extreme-feedback-device.md

 Software

 To make out RPi live crashless we need to use a R/O filesystem to protect the SD storage.
-There is one brilliant solution out there called IPE and develop by the brilliant folk at NutCom(http://nutcom.hu/?page_id=143).
+There is one brilliant solution out there called IPE and develop by the good folk at NutCom(http://nutcom.hu/?page_id=143).
 I strongly recommend you flash your RPi with it, it will safe you hassles later and it's really easy to use (switch from r/o to r/w).

 Next, connect the Pi and run all the usual setups, get network running, update apt-get and install RPi python module (https://pypi.python.org/pypi/RPi.GPIO).